Guillerbr/Tupan/Readme.md

 *The reverse proxy system can be implemented with Nginx as an infrastructure.

+## Secutiry
+     PentestLab testing tools for attacks and vulnerabilities.

+     NoSql
+     XSS
+     Authentication standards
+     encryption and salt
+     httponly cookies
+     Oauth

 ## Use NodeJS 10/12 and NPM or YARN Modules.

 ## Change the .env file with your credentials.